Those face mask exemption cards seen on social media are fake

-(CNN) - The Department of Justice is warning Americans, flyers on the internet regarding face masks and disabled Americans are not legit.
+The Department of Justice is warning Americans that flyers on the internet regarding face masks and disabled Americans are not legit.

 Some cards have been circulating online that allegedly exempt the holder from ordinances that require face coverings.